Updated on October 12th, 2020

 Positive social interaction is instrumental in maintaining abstinence from alcohol and drugs.
 In isolation, individuals are more susceptible to relapse, may experience worsened symptoms of depression, and are much more likely to quit rehab early.
 While there are many challenges associated with rebuilding your social life during and after treatment at a rehab center, it’s well worth the effort to do so.

-The Challenges of Starting Over
+What Are Some of the Challenges of Starting Over After Addiction?

 During alcohol and drug rehab, it’s often necessary to let go of old relationships and make some major changes in your social life.
 This isn’t always easy and friends and family may not always support your decisions.
 For example, you may experience some of the following situations while rebuilding your social life: